13 Mar Exploring the Infinite Imaginal Realm

 ~ Albert Einstein

-Imagination is where the “I” becomes a “mage,” a magician – one who creates a new world from the raw materials of the old.
-The word magi referred originally to a priest class in ancient Persian.
+Imagination is where the “I” becomes a “mage,” a magician – one who creates a new world out of the raw materials of this world.
+The word magi referred originally to a priest class in ancient Persia.
 The Magi acted as mediators between the spirit world and the physical world of manifestation.
 They were the magicians – the makers.

 The root of the word “make” is the Old English macian, which means to fit or match.
 When we create our reality, we forge what is around us to match our dreams.
 It all begins in the Imaginal Realm.

-Anything is possible In the Imaginal Realm – there are no limitations.
-To test this theory, try this: Right now, imagine an upside-down giraffe floating above a kiddie pool.
+Anything is possible In the Imaginal Realm – there are no limitations, other than those you self-impose.
+Test this theory right now.
+Imagine an upside-down giraffe floating above a kiddie pool.
 There.
-You just created something that doesn’t exist, and now it does, inside your own imagination.
+You just created something that doesn’t exist, and never existed, and now it does – inside your own imagination.
 You’ve had a real experience of an imaginal object.

-We could say that the physical world is made of limitations.
+The physical world is made of limitations.
 A stone remains a stone, although it can be shaped.
 Water remains water, although it can take different forms.
 Stones and water do not suddenly become each other.
-My teacher, Werner Erhard, told of his great realization one day: “Rocks are hard.
+One of my teachers, Werner Erhard, told of his great realization one day: “Rocks are hard.
 Water is wet.
 Mother is Mother.”
-People usually stay the same – unless they change.
+People usually stay the same – unless they decide to change.

 Thought, imagination, and intention can create internal experiences that are as real as physical world experiences.
-In fact, experience itself could be said to be located in the Imaginal Realm.
+In fact, experience itself may be located in the Imaginal Realm.
 When you create a new thought, or intention, it doesn’t have to follow any known laws of physics or biology, including energy, matter, or time.
-It isn’t there one moment, and the next moment it is there.
+It isn’t there one moment – and the next moment it is there.
 When you let it go, it disappears from your experience (or does it go somewhere else?).

 Creating in the physical universe is much different.
 You have to bring the thought or idea down into the world of form, step by step.
 You begin with an idea, or an imagined scenario of what’s possible.
 Then you need to work within the laws of physics, and social norms and rules, and take limited actions in the limited 3D world.
-You have the ability to use your body, will, energy, and time, in order to create what you imagined.
+You have the ability to use your body, will, energy, and time to create what you imagined.

-Note that every single thing in the world made by human beings started off as an idea in someone’s imagination!
+Every single thing in the human-made world started off as an idea in someone’s imagination.

 As soon as you begin to move an idea into the physical world, you discover challenges and obstacles to overcome.
-We call this resistance, or friction – a product of the laws of physics.
+This is resistance, like friction and inertia, which are laws of physics.
 Resistance also appears in our thought-world (as second thoughts, doubts, old beliefs, etc.), and the emotional world (we resist uncomfortable and painful feelings).
-If we expect to encounter resistance, we can deal with it as a fact of life.
+If we expect to encounter resistance, we can deal with it as simply a fact of life.
 If there were no resistance or friction, there could be no creation.
 Everything would just slip and slide against everything else.

 We can’t create matter, because it’s already been created.
-To create in the physical universe, you take your idea, and begin assembling raw materials.
-You then cut and shape them to match your imagination.
+To create in the physical universe, you take your idea, and begin assembling raw materials that already exist.
+You cut and shape them to match your imagination.
 You manipulate them, decorate them, and move them into place.
 This is how we create art, architecture, machines, and technology.

 In the imaginal realm, there are no limitations, and no rules.
 You have complete freedom to create something out of nothing.
 You can imagine anything, without concerning yourself with internal or external resistance, or the laws of physics, chemistry, or biology.
-This power to create is a God’s power as a Creator.
+This power to CREATE is the power a God has as a Creator.
 “God said, ‘Let there be light… and there was light.’”

 The act of creative visualization is itself a kind of magic.
 When you visualize something clearly, it’s more likely to happen, because you are instructing your subconscious mind to draw it toward you.
-This is known as the Law of Attraction.” but it has a cause.
+This is called “the Law of Attraction.” but it has a cause.
 When you buy a new car, you start noticing all the other cars like it.
 When you’re looking for someone to love, you see more people around you who might be available.
 In this way, visualization acts as a kind of strange attractor – a term from chaos theory meaning a hidden force that influences the formation of patterns out of the chaos.
 It’s like a magnet beneath a piece of paper which shapes random iron filings into an organized form.
 You can’t see the magnet, but you can see the effects of the magnetic field.

 The images we hold in our minds similarly influence the formation of reality.
-They have a kind of magnetic force that acts upon the chaotic, underdetermined world of potential.
+They have a kind of magnetic force that acts upon the chaotic, indeterminate world of potential.
 We call patterns into existence with our thoughts.
-Unfortunately, visualization alone is not a reliable source of creation.
+However, visualization alone is not a reliable source of creation.
 It works sometimes, and doesn’t work at other times.
 That’s because it’s only one step along the path of manifestation.

-We need to use our will to get control of our attention, and the pictures you hold in mind.
+Your will is the power you have to control your attention and the pictures you hold in mind.
 Your old limiting and negative beliefs are held in your subconscious mind.
 You’re not aware that they are creating a reality in your life.
 If you see yourself as fat, and losing weight is too difficult, you create exactly that reality.
 When you focus on your debt, you create more debt instead of focusing on how you’re going to pay off your debt.
 If you focus repeatedly on an illness, pain, or problem, you usually get more of the same.

 Give your inner vision of possible futures, and what you desire, more of your precious attention than the obstacles you face, or the negative views you have.
-Obstacles and feelings are just part of the landscape.
-Use your imagination, and the tools of clearing your beliefs, and this will lead you directly to what you imagine for your future.
+Obstacles and feelings are just part of the experiential landscape.
+Use your imagination, and clear your beliefs.
+This will lead you directly to what you imagine for your future.

 Click a button above to share this post with your friends and family